Recipients of Excellence in Professional Learning Award

 - increased consistency in the teaching across individual establishments.

 - improved pupil confidence.

-- pupils benefitting from more targeted programmes of work as learning is more appropriate and targeted appropriately.
+- pupils benefit from more targeted programmes of work as learning is more appropriate and targeted appropriately.

 - improved attainment as a result of implementing improved pedagogical approaches.